kazuibasou/hyperneo/README.md

 	python3 main.py

-Perform inference of community structure in the workplace hypergraph by default.
+Perform inference and visualization of community structure in the workplace hypergraph by default.
 Uncomment any one of lines 7--10 in `hyperneo/main.py` to change the data set.

 The figures visualizing inferred community structure in the given hypergraph will be saved in `hyperneo/figs/`.